MohamedBassem/E-Bachelor/WhatIDid.md

 ### 27/5/2015
 - Implementing e_tptp_expander.
 - Expanding every command in enetcat with e_tptp_expander.
+- Writing scripts to parse the tptp problems and preparing the command file.
 - Debugging the re-add segmentation fault.

 ### 7/5/2015 Meeting